-Answer: The average turnaround time for IACUC review and approval is 4-6 weeks.
+Answer: The average turnaround time for IACUC review and approval is about 4 weeks.
 Some reviews may require more or less time.
 Please review our Standard Operating Procedure for Protocol and Amendment Review.

 Question: I already have one IACUC-approved protocol to work with one species of live vertebrates.
 Do I need a separate protocol to do another experiment with live vertebrates of a different strain of the same species?

 Answer: If your currently approved protocol is limited to certain species of live vertebrate, and you want to use another species under the same experimental design, you are required to submit an amendment to your approved protocol and obtain IACUC review and approval prior to initiating the experiments with a different species.
 In some instances, new experiments may also be added to an approved protocol via the amendment process, if those experiments fall within the objectives of the currently approved protocol.
 However, if the new experiment includes objectives, species and procedures well outside those described in your currently approved protocol, you should submit a new, full application.